Articles > Kyoto & Osaka Autumn Indulgence on a Cheap Budget

 Kyoto sells mostly local-themed souvenirs (kimonos give a 10% discount when taking taxi there!) and tourist trinkets, if that’s your kind of thing.

-Optional: You can consider going to the Nagashima factory outlet via this Klook day tour which includes a spectacular light show, if you like shopping for boutique brands.
+Optional: You can consider going to the Nagashima factory outlet via a Klook day tour which includes a spectacular light show at Nabana no Sato, if you like shopping for boutique brands.

 DAY 1: ARRIVING